-Roofing including roof space
+Roofing including Roof Space

-Repair category 2
+Repair Category 1

-Notes Weathering and moss growth is noted to the surface of the roof tiling.
+Notes No significant defects evident.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs.

-Rainwater fittings
+Rainwater Fittings

-Repair category 1
+Repair Category 1

 Notes No significant defects evident.

-Main walls
+Main Walls

-Repair category 1
+Repair Category

 Notes No significant defects evident.